Start up from macOS Recovery

 After installation is complete, your Mac might restart to a setup assistant.
 If you're selling, trading in, or giving away your Mac, press Command-Q to quit the assistant without completing setup.
 Then click Shut Down.
 When the new owner starts up the Mac, they can use their own information to complete setup.

 When you install macOS from Recovery, you get the current version of the most recently installed macOS, with some exceptions:

-- On an Intel-based Mac: if you use Shift-Option-Command-R during startup, you'll be offered the macOS that came with your Mac, or the closest version that is still available.
-If you use Option-Command-R during startup, in most cases you'll be offered the latest macOS that is compatible with your Mac.
-Otherwise you'll be offered the macOS that came with your Mac, or the closest version that is still available.
+- On an Intel-based Mac: If you use Shift-Option-Command-R during startup, you're offered the macOS that came with your Mac, or the closest version still available.
+If you use Option-Command-R during startup, in most cases you're offered the latest macOS that is compatible with your Mac.
+Otherwise you're offered the macOS that came with your Mac, or the closest version still available.

-- If the Mac logic board was just replaced, you may only be offered the latest macOS that is compatible with your Mac.
-If you've just erased your entire startup disk, you may only be offered the macOS that came with your Mac, or the closest version that is still available.
+- If the Mac logic board was just replaced, you may be offered only the latest macOS that is compatible with your Mac.
+If you just erased your entire startup disk, you may be offered only the macOS that came with your Mac, or the closest version still available.